-The entire journey, from sending in my CV and completing the first online psychometric tests to the final event, was the most challenging but also most rewarding journey I have embarked and looking back at it I would recommend anyone with the least bit of ambition to apply for one of the Targetjobs awards.
+The entire journey, from sending in my CV and completing the first online psychometric tests to the final event, was the most challenging but also most rewarding journey I have embarked on and looking back at it I would recommend anyone with the least bit of ambition to apply for one of the awards.

-About mid way through this journey I started to see it less as a competition and more as a networking opportunity.
+About midway through this journey I started to see it less as a competition and more as a networking opportunity.
 I experienced the beauty of encouragement and the importance of supporting one another in our successes because there is much more value in celebrating each other than putting each other down.

-As you can see, it was all in all a hard process but I got much more out of it than I had asked for.
+As you can see, it was all in all a hard process, but I got much more out of it than I had asked for.

 You never know what might happen or how far you might come.
 If you never try you will never succeed.

 Billing operations analyst at Plusnet.